 NFL free agents 2023: Ranking the top 25 players available

-NFL free agents 2023: Ranking the top 25 players available originally appeared on NBC Sports Boston
+NFL free agents 2023: Ranking the top 25 players available originally appeared on NBC Sports Bayarea

 As for defensive standouts, linebacker Roquan Smith headlines the list along with Javon Hargrave.
 If teams are more focused on improving their secondary, James Bradberry or Jamel Dean could be the solution.